yunojuno-archive/django-package-monitor/README.rst

 .. image:: https://github.com/yunojuno/django-package-monitor/blob/master/screenshots/local_only.png
    :alt: Screenshot of admin list view populated with local requirements

-At this point it has just parse the requirements file, and stored the current working version of each package.
+At this point it has parsed the requirements file, and stored the current working version of each package (as ``current_version``).
 In order to see what the latest versions are, select all the packages, and choose "Update selected packages from PyPI" form the actions list:

 .. image:: https://github.com/yunojuno/django-package-monitor/blob/master/screenshots/select_all.png